LukeShortCloud/rootpages/markdown/openstack.md

 ### Automation - TripleO - Quick

-The "TripleO-Quickstart" project was created to use Ansible to automate deploying TripleO as fast as possible.
+The "TripleO Quickstart" project was created to use Ansible to automate deploying TripleO as fast and easily as possible.
 [1]

-The minimum requirement for an all-in-one deployment is a hypervisor with 8 processor cores and 16GB of RAM (preferably 32GB).
-3 virtual machines will be created to meet the minimum cloud requirements: (1) an Undercloud to deploy a (2) controller and (3) computer node.
-[2] For truly isolated environments, a KVM virtual machine with nested virtualization can be used.
+TripleO Quickstart recommends a minimum of 32GB RAM and 120GB of disk space.
+[3] 3 virtual machines will be created to meet the minimum cloud requirements: (1) an Undercloud to deploy a (2) controller and (3) compute node.
+[2] A Quickstart deployment has to use a baremetal hypervisor.
+Deploying TripleO within a nested virtual machine is not supported.
+[4]

 * Download tripleo-quickstart script or clone the entire repository from GitHub.
 ```